MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-tsg.md

 >

 > [!NOTE]
-> The **Start-AIPScannerDiagnostics** tool does not run a full prerequisites check.
+> The **Start-AIPScannerDiagnostics** command does not run a full prerequisites check.
 If you're having issues with the scanner, also ensure that your system complies with [scanner requirements](deploy-aip-scanner-prereqs.md), and that your [scanner configuration and installation](deploy-aip-scanner-configure-install.md) is complete.
 >

 ## Troubleshooting a scan that timed out

-If the scanner stops in the middle unexpectedly, and doesn't complete scanning a large number of files in a repository, you may need to modify one of the following settings:
+If the scanner stops in the middle unexpectedly and doesn't complete scanning a large number of files in a repository, you may need to modify one of the following settings:

 - **Number of dynamic ports**.
 You may need to increase the number of dynamic ports for the operating system hosting the files.
 Server hardening for SharePoint can be one reason why the scanner exceeds the number of allowed network connections, and therefore stops.